 The mission of Disclose.tv is to create a more informed public, one challenged and invigorated by a deeper understanding and appreciation of events, ideas, and culture within the United States, Germany, and across the globe.
-To this end, Disclose.tv reports, produces, acquires, and distributes news, videos, information, and other content that meet the highest standards of public service in journalism and cultural expression.
+To this end, Disclose.tv aggregates, posts, reports, produces, acquires, and distributes news, videos, information, and other content that meet the highest standards of public service in journalism and cultural expression.

 With these guiding principles in mind, this ethics section is intended not as a prescriptive list of dos and don’ts.
-Rather, it is a foundation upon which staff and freelancers should consider these often-competing principles and exercise judgment in deciding how to best represent the core values of our organization and to serve our audiences with journalism they can trust.
+Rather, it is a foundation upon which staff and freelancers should consider these often-competing principles and exercise judgment in deciding how to represent the core values of our organization best and to serve our audiences with journalism they can trust.

 All editorial staff is bound by this guidance.
 The editorial staff is defined as staff members who play a role in shaping the journalistic or creative direction of Disclose.tv’s content, including events.